javier-cramirez/javier-cramirez/README.md

  Recently, I've been exploring reinforcement learning and its applications in reasoning LMs.

- *When I'm sad, I remind myself to make others happy!
+ **When I'm sad, I remind myself to make others happy!
 I love seeing a happy person!
- That's why I'm here on this Earth. :)*
+ That's why I'm here on this beautiful Earth. :)**

 <!--
 **javier-cramirez/javier-cramirez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.